JonathanHung95/Quora-Insincere-Questions-Classification/README.md

 # Quora-Insincere-Questions-Classification
-Files for Quora's Insincere Questions Classification challenge.
+Repository for Jupyter notebooks related to the Kaggle competition, Quora Insincere Questions Classification.
+The competition and data can be found here: https://www.kaggle.com/c/quora-insincere-questions-classification

+# Exploratory Data Analysis
+Work in Progress...